 GeneCards Summary for DERL1 Gene

 DERL1 (Derlin 1) is a Protein Coding gene.
-Diseases associated with DERL1 include cystic fibrosis.
-Among its related pathways are Translational Control and Protein processing in endoplasmic reticulum.
-GO annotations related to this gene include receptor activity and MHC class I protein binding.
+Diseases associated with DERL1 include cystic fibrosis and neuronal ceroid lipofuscinosis.
+Among its related pathways are Amyotrophic lateral sclerosis (ALS) and Regulation of degradation of deltaF508 CFTR in CF. GO annotations related to this gene include receptor activity and MHC class I protein binding.
 An important paralog of this gene is DERL3.

 UniProtKB/Swiss-Prot for DERL1 Gene

 Functional component of endoplasmic reticulum-associated degradation (ERAD) for misfolded lumenal proteins.
 May act by forming a channel that allows the retrotranslocation of misfolded proteins into the cytosol where they are ubiquitinated and degraded by the proteasome.
 May mediate the interaction between VCP and the degradation substrate.
 In case of infection by cytomegaloviruses, it plays a central role in the export from the ER and subsequent degradation of MHC class I heavy chains via its interaction with US11 viral protein, which recognizes and associates with MHC class I heavy chains.
 Also participates in the degradation process of misfolded cytomegalovirus US2 protein.